 It’s the fall and in many places that means its time for the fair.
 Out here in Raleigh I took it in for a few hours Monday and ran across something that I have seen for a few years now, vendors who sell Kodi based Android boxes for astronomical prices.
 In this case the box is the Freestream Box.
 In its current iteration, it is an Android 6.0 powered machine with 2GB of RAM and other perfectly solid specs.
 You can find something like this on Amazon or Alibaba for $60-$70.
 In many cases, I would call this a decent purchase for those looking for an Android box to start with.
 Boxes like this But unfortunately, the box at the fair is selling for $500.00.

 That’s right, 500.00 dollars.
-And while the price alone was staggering I looked back at the companies website and found that it sells for half that price via the website.
 This is a scam on many levels and it unfolded over the course of a conversation with the representative from the company.

 The representative claimed that the box costs so much money because it comes preloaded with their one of a kind system.
 Kodi, yeah the same kodi that you can download for free from the Kodi website or the Google Play Store.
 He told me that they have their own repository (which is the packet of programs that makes any Kodi addon work) then later said that there was no repository when I asked if the setup would work if I just found the repository and installed it on another device.
 He claimed that Freestream has official agreements with HBO, Showtime, The NFL Sunday Ticket and more to provide all of these premium services for the lifetime of the product all legitimately.

 Here is what happens when you buy a box like this.
 You drop your $500,00.
 First off you spend more than a car payment on a hardware worth $60.00.
 A few days later, the company leaves town and moves on to another fair or home show, or car show or flea market.
 And when your “channels” break down there is nobody to be accountable for it.
 Freestream has no customer support number.
-Only a phone number for sales and signing up to be a dealer for the “totally legal media company” with all those deals with the NFL and HBO and such.
-I spoke with a representative and repeatedly asked for a number and was told there is not one.
-Customer support questions are directed to their support website where you can use a contact form to reach out.
-On the support site, there is a long list of frequently asked questions.
-One statement is quite telling and flies in the face of what the sales rep told me about the legitimacy of the product, you know the one with the big NFL deal in place.
+The company’s number 214-414-1983 has a support option but it only directs you to go to its website and fill in a contact form.
+There is no actual phone support.

 There are tons of third party Kodi addons out there that offer any number of content options.
 This is true, but the nature of them is fleeting.
 And this company and others like it are fully aware of this.
 But they tell consumers what they want to hear.
 They can cut cable and get every movie, TV show, sporting event, PPV event they want without having to pay for it.